-The Telecommunications Regulations were promulgated by the State Council in 2000 and revised on 29 July, 2014.
+The Telecommunications Regulations were promulgated by the State Council in 2000 and revised in 2014 and 2016, respectively.
 The Telecom Regulations draw a distinction between "basic telecommunication services" and "value-added telecommunication services."
+On December 25, 2015, the Ministry of Industry and Information Technology (currently the MIIT)published the Classification Catalogue of Telecommunications Services (the "2015 Catalogue"), which took effect on March 1, 2016.
+The first catalogue was published in September 2000 and was subsequently amended in 2001 and 2003, respectively.
+Under the 2015 Catalogue, "value-added telecommunication services" was further classified into two sub-categories and ten items.
 Internet content provision services, or ICP services, is a subcategory of value-added telecommunications businesses.
 Under the Telecom Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT or its provincial level counterparts.

-On September 25, 2000, the State Council issued the Administrative Measures on Internet Information Services, or the Internet Measures.
+On September 25, 2000, the State Council issued the Administrative Measures on Internet Information Services, or the Internet Measures, which was subsequently amended on January 9, 2011.
 According to the Internet Measures, commercial ICP service operators must obtain a value-added telecommunications license for Internet information service or an ICP license from the relevant government authorities before engaging in any commercial ICP operations within the PRC.
-In November 2000, the MIIT promulgated the Administrative Measures on Internet Electronic Messaging Services, or the BBS Measures.
-BBS services include electronic bulletin boards, electronic forums, message boards and chat rooms.
-The BBS Measures require Internet information services operators to obtain specific approvals or filings before providing BBS services.